jtimo/aicm/docs/_pages/lessons.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-#layout: home
-#sidebar:
+layout: page
+sidebar:
-#  nav: "docs"
+ nav: "docs"
-#classes: wide

-layout: splash
-classes:
+classes: wide
-  - landing
-  - dark-theme

 ---

-hello what is up !